“Whatever he sings, Pursell’s diction is a model of clarity, and his intriguingly dark voice is beautifully projected…”

 “power, precision and congeniality”

-Pursell most recently won 3rd prize in the 2021 James Toland Vocal Arts competition.
-He is the recipient of the 2019 Igor Gorin Memorial Award, and is a national semi-finalist of the Metropolitan Opera National Council Auditions (2016).
-He is a Richard F. Gold Career Grant recipient (2018), winner of the Partners for the Arts competition (2018), second award winner of the Jensen Foundation competition (2017), winner of the Theodor Uppman Award from the Sullivan Foundation (2017), and recipient of a Sara Tucker Study Grant from the Richard Tucker Music Foundation (2017).
+Pursell most recently placed 3rd in the 2022 Opera Mississippi Vocal Competition and won 3rd prize in the 2021 James Toland Vocal Arts competition.
+He is the recipient of the 2019 Igor Gorin Memorial Award,and is a national semi-finalist of the Metropolitan Opera National Council Auditions (2016).
+He was also a quarterfinalist in the 2019 Operalia competition, a Richard F. Gold Career Grant recipient (2018), winner of the Partners for the Arts competition (2018), second award winner of the Jensen Foundation competition (2017), winner of the Theodor Uppman Award from the Sullivan Foundation (2017), and recipient of a Sara Tucker Study Grant from the Richard Tucker Music Foundation (2017).

-A native of Santa Cruz, California, Mr. Pursell is a graduate of the San Francisco Conservatory of Music, and received his Master of Music degree from the University of Cincinnati College-Conservatory of Music.
+Mr. Pursell is a graduate of the San Francisco Conservatory of Music and received his Master of Music degree from the University of Cincinnati College-Conservatory of Music.